-Though dental implants can provide many benefits, as with any procedure there are certain risks and potential problems.
-Usually, it’s an adjustment issue and not a large cause for concern.
-However, you should keep the following in mind:
+Dental implants can provide many benefits, but as with any procedure, there are certain risks and potential problems.
+Usually, it’s an adjustment issue, not a large cause for concern.
+However, it would be best if you keep the following in mind:

 - A dental implant procedure may sometimes cause infection at the implant site.
 Typically, this heals in 3-5 days with appropriate antibiotics.

 - If an implant of the upper jaw extends into the sinus cavities, it could cause sinus problems.

 - The jawbone may occasionally not fuse properly to the implant, causing a loose fit.